Tuscan-Style Venison Soup with Sweet Potatoes

 Instructions

-• Add the onions and garlic to the pot and cook until the onions soften, about 5 minutes.
-Add the beef broth, sweet potatoes and bay leaf.
-Cover the stock pot partially and reduce the heat to a low simmer cooking for 30 minutes.
-Add the kale to the soup and continue cooking for 15 minutes.
+• Add the onions and garlic to the same pot and cook until the onions soften, about 5 minutes.
+Return the browned venison to the pot, then add the beef broth, sweet potatoes or parsnips, and bay leaf.
+Partially cover the pot, reduce the heat, and simmer gently for 30 minutes.

-• Serve the soup in bowls and garnish with lemon zest and freshly grated Parmesan cheese.
+• Ladle the soup into bowls and garnish with fresh lemon zest and freshly grated Parmesan cheese before serving.

 Tried this recipe?Let us know how it was!